gabrieldeoliveira1/Library_Project/README.md

 # Library_Project
 Library Project for my school.
-C# and MySql.
+It involves C# and MySQL.